edificeio/edifice-react-boilerplate/frontend/README.md

-# Open Digital Education React Boilerplate with Vite
+# Edifice React Boilerplate with Vite

 This is a [ReactJS](https://reactjs.org) + [Vite](https://vitejs.dev) boilerplate.